stil/efmig/README.md

 - Create a new migration.
 Specify its name beforehand and click `[+]` button on the right.
 - General actions:
   - List migrations.
 This action does nothing but lists already existing migrations.
-  - Generate migration script.
+  - Generate full migration script.
 This action opens default text editor with SQL code of all migrations for you to review.
+  - Generate unapplied migration script.
+This action generates SQL script for only the migrations that haven't been applied yet.
   - Generate optimized model.
 - Last migration actions:
   - Remove from code.
 This action removes most recent migration from **the code**.
 Nothing will happen on the actual database.
 Will fail if the migration is already applied on database - in that case, use "Generate rollback script" action first.
+  - Recreate and generate script.
+This action recreates the last migration and generates a SQL script for you to review and manually apply.
   - Generate apply script.
 This actions generates SQL script of last migration for you to review and manually apply.
   - Generate rollback script.
 This action generates SQL script that rolls back last migration for you to review and manually apply.